UPPMAX/HPC-python/docs/day4/ml.rst

 PyTorch and TensorFlow
 -----------------------

-The following table demonstrates some common tasks in PyTorch and TensorFlow, highlighting their similarities and differences through code examples:
+The following table demonstrates some common tasks in PyTorch and TensorFlow, highlighting their similarities and differences through code examples (not a working code):

 .. list-table::
    :widths: 50 50